jneem/jekyll-now/_posts/tikz/merge.md

 there's an obvious flaw: all the tools that we use (editors, compilers, etc.) work on files, not dagles.
-This is where the [paper](https://arxiv.org/abs/1311.3903) leaves us, but there is an easy solution: whenever a merge results in something that isn't a file, the VCS just asks you to supply a new patch that results in a file.
-We'll call it a *filification*, and here's an example:
+This is where the [paper](https://arxiv.org/abs/1311.3903) leaves us, but there is an easy solution: whenever a merge results in something that isn't a file, just make a new patch that turns it into a file.
+We'll call this *flattening*, and here's an example:

 ```tikz